- 1 Introduction

 The high price of this product is what kept us from naming it number one, however we feel the number of features and goodies included justify that price – nonetheless, dropping this amount of cash for a gimmick, no matter how practical, isn’t going to be our top recommendation.

-- Get Done in Minutes: It takes ONLY about 2 minutes to reach a maximum height (42cm) with loading capacity as high as 3T.
-Whether men or women can replace the tire with ease in any emergent case.
+- ★ Get Done in Minutes: It takes ONLY about 2 minutes to reach a maximum height (17in) with loading...

-- Built-in flashlight for Night Use: The convenient built-in flash LED light enables operation at night or in the dimmed light without any additional lighting tools.
-Two-way power supply(12V outlet or...
+- ★ Built-in flashlight for Night Use: The convenient built-in flash LED light enables operation at...

 Pittsburgh Automotive 3 Ton Heavy Duty Ultra Low Profile Steel Floor Jack